-Whether you want to distance yourself in your relationship because you think you are more into it than they are, or just because you generally have a feeling that something isn’t right, it is time to take the time to figure things out.
+Whether you want to distance yourself in your relationship because you think you are more into it than they are, or just because you generally have a feeling that something isn’t right and they are using you, it is time to take the time to figure things out.

-Sometimes we get so into our relationships and obsessed with them working that we can’t see that they aren’t working for us.
+Sometimes we get so deep into our relationships and obsessed with making it work that we can’t see that they aren’t working for us.

 The only way to truly figure out if your current relationship is what you want or what you need, requires taking a step back and distance yourself.
 Follow these steps for how to pull back in a relationship and help both you and your partner.